jetstream-cloud/js2docs/docs/general/policies.md

 ### Acceptable Use of Jetstream

-Jetstream requires compliance with all XSEDE, Indiana University, and University of Texas Austin/TACC usage policies, including but not limited to:
+Jetstream2 requires compliance with all XSEDE and Indiana University policies, including but not limited to:

 *   [XSEDE Usage Policy](https://www.xsede.org/ecosystem/operations/usagepolicy)